tklusz/SimpleDailyWallpaper/README.md

-# Simple-Daily-Background
+# Simple-Daily-Wallpaper
-A Python script that allows for a unique background each day of the year.
+A Python script that allows you to choose your own background each day of the year.
-Easily modifiable.
-Requires gsettings.

 ## Getting started
 ### Creating your Wallpaper directory.